kotique123/one-hundred-days-of-code/Day-10/Simple Cipher/README.md

 number of allocations or time per operation.
 This one did not take that much time, since I have mastered the concepts that were required to solve it even thou it looks massive.

+Edited after commit 5c44753:
+I've analyzed other's solutions and compared performance, and I've found that regular experession takes too much resources, so I rewrote it and it performes way faster now.
+I wish there was a way to stop checking if there is a non a letter after there is at least one non a letter.
+Anyways, it does not take that much of perofrmance, so let it be in the way it is right now.

 ### Benchmark results

 ```shell